AleenaKunnilanWilson/Enterprise-Network-Design-Troubleshooting/Scenario-1/README.md

 ---

-## 🎯 Objectives
+## 📋 Scenario Requirements

+In this scenario, the objective was to design and configure an enterprise network consisting of three routers and one switch using Cisco Packet Tracer.

+The main requirements included:

-- Design the network based on the provided topology
+- Design the network based on the provided topology.
-- Perform VLSM subnetting and IP address allocation
+- Perform VLSM subnetting for the corporate network.
-- Configure VLANs and inter-VLAN routing
+- Configure VLANs and inter-VLAN routing.
+- Configure router and switch interfaces.
+- Configure switch management and port security.
-- Implement static and dynamic routing using RIPv2
+- Implement static routing between the enterprise gateway and ISP.
+- Configure RIPv2 on the internal routers.
-- Verify end-to-end network connectivity :contentReference[oaicite:1]{index=1}
+- Verify end-to-end connectivity across the network.

 ---